Victor4X/wayback-clt/README.md

 # wayback-clt
-A Wayback Machine command line tool
+A Wayback Machine command line tool (Actually just a script for grabbing a snapshot of a given URL"

 # Requirements: